msg-systems/holmes-extractor/README.md

 restrictions on the grammatical structures permissible within the query document.

 The Holmes source code ships with three examples demonstrating the topic matching use case with an English literature corpus, a German literature corpus and a German legal corpus respectively.
-The two literature examples are hosted at the [Holmes demonstration website](https://demo.holmes.prod.demos.explosion.services/), although users are encouraged to run [the scripts](https://github.com/explosion/holmes-extractor/blob/master/examples/) locally as well to get a feel for how they work.
+Two literature examples are also hosted at the [Holmes demonstration website](https://holmes-demo.explosion.services/), although users are encouraged to run [the local scripts](https://github.com/explosion/holmes-extractor/blob/master/examples/) as well to get a feel for how they work.
 The German law example starts a simple interactive console and its [script](https://github.com/explosion/holmes-extractor/blob/master/examples/example_search_DE_law.py) contains some example queries as comments.

 Topic matching uses a variety of strategies to find text passages that are relevant to the query.
 These include resource-hungry procedures like investigating semantic relationships and comparing embeddings.
 Because applying these